hiro4bbh/StatKnife/README.md

 ## Features

-- Interactive JavaScript (ES6) console on [Electron](https://electronjs.org/).
+- Use the interactive JavaScript (ES6) console on [Electron](https://electronjs.org/)
-- Simple panel manager for summaries or plots
+- Implement the simple panel manager for summaries or plots
+- Save the contents of a panel in HTML/SVG/PNG
+- Support the simple data manipulations
+- Support the simple random number generators
 - Load the user configuration script at `$HOME/.StatKnife/init.js`

 ## Showcases